 Metal roofs last longer than any other roofing material commonly used in Florida homes today.
 In a humid climate prone to hurricanes, you want a roof that is built to last a lifetime.

-Other roofing materials, like shingles, will only last for around twenty years.
+Other roofing materials, like shingles, will only last for about 15 years if all goes well.
 Often shingles only last for twelve years.

 How Long Do Metal Roofs Last?